 The Trust has employed the actuary firm of Buck Global, LLC (Buck) to review the Trust's funding and liability.
 The actuary uses mathematical and statistical formulas in order to substantiate their opinion as to the funding status of the City of El Paso Employees Retirement Trust.
 The last biennial actuarial valuation was performed for the two fiscal years ending August 31, 2022.
-The results of this valuation are included as part of this annual summary.
+An interim valuation was performed as of September 1, 2023 using the Fund's unaudited financial data as of August 31, 2023.
+The results of this interim valuation are included as part of this annual summary.

-January 31, 2023
+January 18, 2024

-Mr. Robert B. Ash

-Pension Administrator

-City of El Paso Employees Retirement Trust
+Mr. Robert B. Ash Pension Administrator City of El Paso Employees Retirement Trust 1039 Chelsea Street El Paso, TX 79903

-1039 Chelsea St

-El Paso, TX 79903